 CAMP SET UP

 We ended up finding two awesome campsites right next to each other for our group.
 A lot of the campsites were very small, so finding two big sites away from other people was fantastic!
 We set up camp and it only took about 15 minutes!
 NO JOKE!
 The thing that took the longest was walking everything from the car to the site.
+Read this post if you want to find out the camping essentials we always take with us!

 B and I had to drive back to cell phone service land to let his brother know what campsites we found since they were arriving late that night.
 So while we drove back, my brother and his wife headed out to the Cholla Cactus Gardens.
 I had heard it was a very cool place to take a short walk and see awesome types of cacti and flowers.
 What I failed to realized, is that there are no flowers in winter.
 They only appear during spring time.
 So unfortunately, it wasn’t so pretty to visit the Cactus Garden in the winter.
 It was 25 minutes away from our campsite, and once they showed us pictures, we figured it wasn’t worth it.
 So instead, we drove through the park and explored what we would like to do the next day.